-- ◊ Construction of new heritage facilities, improvements to existing heritage facilities, or acquisition of unimproved property for the purpose of construction of a new heritage facility - Purchase, restoration, and/or preservation of historic buildings and structures - Interior improvement of facilities used for hosting exhibits, programs, and preservation activities - Construction-related design, architectural, and engineering expenses
+- Construction of new heritage facilities, improvements to existing heritage facilities, or acquisition of unimproved property for the purpose of construction of a new heritage facility - ♦ Purchase, restoration, and/or preservation of historic buildings and structures - ♦ Interior improvement of facilities used for hosting exhibits, programs, and preservation activities - ♦ Construction-related design, architectural, and engineering expenses

-WHAT ARE MY RESPONSIBILITIES? specific piece of real estate or catalyzing investment in a particular neighborhood.
-The overarching responsibility of a Heritage Capital Project grant is stewardship of public funds, and all applicants Although PDAs are able to take actions a city, town, or must participate in open and public meetings as part of county government could not, state law requires the local the review process and, if awarded, must maintain recordgovernment to control and oversee the PDA's operation and keeping for state reporting and reimbursement.
-Applicants funds in order to ensure that the PDA is accomplishing its should also be aware there is a 2 to 1 match required, purposes. meaning for every grant dollar the applicant must match it with \$2 in other funding sources (only half of that match may be in-kind).
+WHAT ARE MY RESPONSIBILITIES?

+The overarching responsibility of a Heritage Capital Project grant is stewardship of public funds, and all applicants must participate in open and public meetings as part of the review process and, if awarded, must maintain recordkeeping for state reporting and reimbursement.
+Applicants should also be aware there is a 2 to 1 match required, meaning for every grant dollar the applicant must match it with \$2 in other funding sources (only half of that match may be in-kind).
 Additionally, as a recipient of state funding, applicants should plan for:

-- ♦ Consultation with tribes - Project reviews by the Washington Department of Archaeology and Historic Preservation - Compliance with the Americans with Disabilities Act, prevailing wage requirements, and standards for environmental sustainability - Plans to maintain ownership of the building for at least 13 years after receiving funding
+- Consultation with tribes - Project reviews by the Washington Department of Archaeology and Historic Preservation - ♦ Compliance with the Americans with Disabilities Act, prevailing wage requirements, and standards for environmental sustainability - ♦ Plans to maintain ownership of the building for at least 13 years after receiving funding